sst/guide/_chapters/setting-up-your-project-on-seed.md

 ![Add AWS IAM credentials](/assets/part2/add-aws-iam-credentials.png)

 Your new app is created.
 You'll notice a few things here.
 First, we have a service called **notes**.
-It's picking up the name from our `sst.json`.
+It's picking up the name from our `sst.config.ts` file.
 You can choose to change this by clicking on the service and editing its name.
 You'll also notice the two stages that have been created.

 Our app can have multiple services within it.
-A service (roughly speaking) is a reference to a `sst.json` or `serverless.yml` file (for Serverless Framework).
+A service (roughly speaking) is a reference to a `sst.config.ts` or `serverless.yml` file (for Serverless Framework).
 In our case we just have the one service.

 ![Seed app homepage](/assets/part2/seed-app-homepage.png)